yewnyx/SubLink/Types.md

 ## SlowModeInfo

 - `bool` Enabled         - Required - Indicates if the mode is enabled
-- `int`  MessageInterval - Required - The amount of seconds between messages
+- `uint` MessageInterval - Required - The amount of seconds between messages

 ## SubsOnlyModeInfo